-Dominating a vertical market (i.e. “Weddings”, “Travel”, “Health”, etc…) is extremely hard, especially when you’re just getting started. you have a better chance of getting somewhere by trying to build your authority in a niche, or micro niche of your market.
+Dominating an entire market (i.e. “Weddings”, “Travel”, “Pets”, etc…) is very difficult, especially if you’re just starting out.
+It’s better to focus on establishing your authority in a smaller niche, or a sub niche of your main market.

-Take a look at the illustration below …
+Take a look at the example below …

-You can see from the above that “Marriage Celebrant Course” is a sub niche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the “Weddings” market (another category).
+You can see from the above Market > Niche > Subniche hierarchy that “Marriage Celebrant Course” is a subniche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the larger “Weddings” market (another category).

-When selecting the keywords you would use as a top-level category to file your posts under, it’s a good idea to take into account factors like “market competition.”
+When selecting the keywords you would use as a top-level category to publish your posts under, it’s a good idea to consider factors like “market competition.”

-For example, the screenshot below shows estimates from Google for the average number of monthly searches for each of the above keywords …
+For example, the screenshot below shows estimates from Google for the average number of online searches performed each month for each of the above keywords …

-When planning category titles, it’s important to take your time and think carefully about all the elements you can control (like the keywords that will be used throughout your site), and how to use these elements to try to a competitive advantage.
-If you set too big a goal (i.e. dominating the “Wedding” market), you will only end up feeling disappointed.
+When planning category names, it’s important to take your time and think carefully about all the elements you have control over (like the keywords that will be used throughout your site), and how you are going to use these elements to gain a competitive advantage.
+If you set an unrealistic goal (i.e. trying to dominate the online “Wedding” market), you will only end up feeling disappointed.
 If, on the other hand, you focus on a very narrow niche or microniche, you could experience little to no activity on your site and hence no significant opportunities to increase your business online.

-If you need help with strategic online business online strategies like keyword research, identifying audience demographics, etc., refer to this tutorial: The Website Planning Process - A Cost-Saving Blueprint For Non-Technical Business Owners
+For tutorials on strategic online business online strategies like effective keyword research, identifying audience demographics, etc., see this tutorial: How To Plan Your Website - A Practical Blueprint For Non-Technical Business Owners

-Once you have mapped out your top-level topics and figured out what your main keywords are, the next step is to turn these keywords into WordPress post categories.
+Once you have mapped out your top-level topics and figured out what your main keywords are, the next step is to convert these into post categories.

 Step 4: Set Up Categories

-Publishing posts under carefully planned categories that relate to the main topics of your site helps keep your content organized, provides your visitors with a better user experience, and helps to optimize your site content for search engines.
+Saving posts under carefully planned categories that relate to the main topics of your site helps to keep your content organized, provides online visitors with a better user experience, and helps to optimize your web pages for search engines.

-(WordPress lets you easily organize posts with categories)
+(WordPress lets you easily organize content by categories)

-To access your Post Categories area, in the Dashboard menu section, click on Posts > Categories …
+To access your WordPress Categories area, log into your WordPress site, then go to your navigation menu and select Posts > Categories …

-Here you can add, edit, and delete categories, including inserting category descriptions and other information that can help to improve your website’s SEO.
+This screen lets you create, edit, and remove categories, including adding category descriptions and other information that can help to optimize your site for search engines.

-To create a new post category in WordPress, simply fill in the fields in the ‘Add New Category’ section as per the example below:
+To add a new category to WordPress, simply fill in the fields in the ‘Add New Category’ area as per the example shown below:

-- Name – Enter a concise category name here, preferably using your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
-Your category names will then display in all the category-related sections of your site.
+- Name – Type a short category name here, preferably one that uses your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
+Your category names will then display in all category-related sections of your website.

-- Slug – The “slug” refers to the words that display in the URL of all posts published under a category.
-Your slug can be different from the category name.
+- Slug – The “slug” are the words that display in the URL of all posts published under a specific category.
+The slug can be different from the category name.
 Note: Keep all words lower case and make sure they only contain letters, number and hyphens (i.e. no spaces between words).
-If you don’t enter a slug into this field, WordPress will create one for you automatically using a lower case version of the category name.
+If you don’t enter a slug into this field, WordPress will automatically create one for you using a lower case version of your category name.

-- Parent – Ignore this field, unless you plan to create nested category hierarchies on your site.
+- Parent – Ignore this field, unless you plan to create nested category hierarchies on your site (explained further below).

-- Description – Add a brief category description here.
+- Description – Write a brief description of your category here.
 Some WordPress themes display this category description, and it can help with search engine optimization.
-Your category description will be used for your category pages “meta” description.
+WordPress uses the category description you write here for the category pages “meta” description.

-Click Add New Category to add the new category …
+Click Add New Category when done to add the new category …

-Repeat this process to continue adding new categories …
+Repeat the above process to continue adding new categories …

 You can also create “nested’ or hierarchical categories for your posts …

-To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ drop-down menu …
+To create nested categories, add a “child” category and select a “parent” category from the ‘Parent’ drop-down menu …

-You can also add a new category when creating or editing posts …
+You can also add new categories while creating or editing posts …

 - Click on the ‘+Add New Category’ link,

-- Enter your new category name (and select an optional ‘parent’ category),
+- Type a new category name (and choose an optional ‘parent’ category),

 - Click on the ‘Add New Category’ button …